 Here are a few key points about civil asset forfeiture:

-- How it works - The primary issue with civil asset forfeiture is that it separates property involved in a crime into the civil system, while individuals – if they are even ever charged or convicted – are processed through the criminal justice system.
+The primary issue with civil asset forfeiture is that it separates property involved in a crime into the civil system, while individuals – if they are even ever charged or convicted – are processed through the criminal justice system.
 This is because civil asset forfeiture proceedings essentially charge the property itself with being involved in a crime.
-Unfortunately, it costs time and money for individuals to challenge the seizure, even if they are innocent, and after a certain period of time, property will be automatically forfeited.
+Unfortunately, it costs time and money for individuals to challenge the seizure, even if they are innocent, and after a certain period of time, the property will be automatically forfeited

 Civil asset forfeiture still occurs throughout the country, but efforts to raise awareness about its unjust use have led to laws like the one passed in Florida last year.
 Even with these laws, however, law enforcement can still seize assets in certain cases, and can still work around the limitations by working with Federal law enforcement and sharing revenue made through forfeitures.